 Make sure you hire a licensed solar installer.
 This helps ensure that the work is done properly using current best installation practices.
 Anyone with a electrician's license from the Oklahoma Construction Industries Board may perform solar energy work.
 Oklahoma doesn't treat solar projects as different from any other electrical job.

 Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
-Detailed reviews can help you assess a company's dependability and level of service.
-Use caution with providers that have hardly any reviews or mostly negative ones.
+Detailed reviews can help you evaluate a company's dependability and level of service.
+Use caution with companies that have no reviews or mostly negative ones.

 To find a solar company that works with your budget, ask for free, detailed quotes from at least three providers.
 The quotes should list all costs as well as all solar equipment included.
 Comparing several quotes helps you identify the best value.